samyounger/weather/README.md

 ## Deployment

 Deployments are managed with AWS SAM config (`samconfig.toml`) in each deployable package.
+Artifact buckets are fixed via `s3_bucket` in `samconfig.toml`, and GitHub Actions applies an S3 lifecycle policy to expire old deployment artifacts automatically.

 ### AWS Authentication
 Make sure you have the AWS CLI installed and configured with appropriate credentials.